Cannabis rights: Indonesian history

 There were around two million cannabis users in Indonesia in 2014, reported by the National Anti-Narcotics Agency (Badan Narkotika Nasional - BNN).
 This makes cannabis the most popular drug in Indonesia followed by amphetamine-type stimulants (ATS) such as methamphetamine (shabu) and ecstasy.
 Most of the cannabis is distributed by the western province of Indonesia called Aceh.
 37,923 people were imprisoned because of cannabis between 2009 and 2012.
 Twenty-six people were imprisoned, on average, each day.
 Because cannabis is the most common drug, consuming of cannabis goes up to 66 percent than other drugs in the country.
 The death penalty is given to the people who grow cannabis, or a minimum fine of $550,000, based on the National Anti-Narcoticts (BNN) law.

 Religious use

 Different religions have varying stances on the use of cannabis, historically and in modern times.
 In ancient history, cannabis, cannabis was used as an entheogen, particularly in the Indian subcontinent where the tradition continues in certain rituals.
 In the contemporary era, Rastafari communities often use cannabis as a sacred herb; for example, in Antigua, Rastafarians have legally gained the right to cultivate and ritually smoke cannabis as part of their spiritual practice.

 In the modern era Rastafari use cannabis as a sacred herb.
 Meanwhile, religions with prohibitions against intoxicants, such as Islam, Buddhism, Bahai, Latter-day Saints (Mormons), and others have opposed the use of cannabis by members, or in some cases opposed the liberalization of cannabis laws.
 Other groups, such as some Protestant and Jewish factions, have supported the use of medicinal cannabis.
-Other faiths—including Islam, Buddhism, the Baháʼí Faith, and the Church of Jesus Christ of Latter‑day Saints—formally prohibit its use.
-Meanwhile, some Protestant and Jewish groups support cannabis for medical purposes.